mikekpl/pokedex/README.md

 ## Built With

-This project is built using next generation tools supported by the latest Canary version of **Android Studio Hedgehog | 2023.1.1 Canary 15:**.
+This project is built using next generation tools supported by the latest Canary version of **Android Studio Iguana | 2023.2.1 Canary 6:**.
 It is very important that your Kotlin, K2 Compiler, Jetpack Compose Compiler and Hilt versions aligned.
 In this case I used **(Kotlin 1.9.0, Jetpack Compose Compiler 1.5.0, Hilt 2.47)**

-* **Android Studio Hedgehog:** IDE used
+* **Android Studio Iguana:** IDE used
 * **Kotlin:** Programming Language
 * **K2 Compiler:** In preparation for Kotlin 2.0
 * **Jetpack Compose:** UI Toolkit